-• There are opportunities for senior housing development on the north side of Route 6 in Mohegan Lake and along Route 202 in the triangle area of Crompond.
+There are opportunities for senior housing development on the north side of Route 6 in Mohegan Lake and along Route 202 in the triangle area of Crompond.

-Policy 5-12: Within the Bear Mountain Triangle, provide for a diverse range of housing types consistent with the overall land use framework planned for that area.
+Policy 5-812: Within the Bear Mountain Triangle, provide for a diverse range of housing types consistent with the overall land use framework planned for that area, and contingent on DRP purchases.

-- The conceptual diagram for the Crompond hamlet business center (Figure 4-2) in Chapter 4 divides the Bear Mountain Triangle into several distinct areas.
-Each area, except the Office/Country Inn zone, would have a residential component. - Hamlet Center: second-floor apartments (above shops), duplexes, and/or townhouses. - Residential/Office: senior housing, second-floor apartments (above offices), duplexes, and/or townhouses. - Residential, north of Route 202: smaller-lot single-family homes and/or duplexes. - Residential, south of Route 202: single-family homes. - According to Chapter 2, the Bear Mountain Triangle is designated for office uses, but the Planned Development District (PDD) overlay zone would allow a wider range of uses, including residential.
+The conceptual diagram for the Crompond "triangle" hamlet business center (Figure 4-2) in Chapter 4 divides the Bear Mountain Triangle into several distinct areas.
+Each area, except the Office/Country Inn zone, would have a residential component.

+When the PDD or DD is planned, opportunities for diverse housing, including senior housing, should be included, but should be in comport with the design standards & aesthetic values of the community.
+Its proposed buildout should be balanced with the policy to limit the negative impacts of development.

+Business DistrictHamlet Center: second-floor apartments (above shops), duplexes, and/or attached housingtownhouses.

+Residential/Office: senior housing, second-floor apartments (above offices), duplexes, and/or attached housingtownhouses.

+Residential, north of Route 202: smaller-lot single-family homes and/or duplexes.

+Residential, south of Route 202: single-family homes.

+According to Chapter 2, the Bear Mountain Triangle is designated for office uses, but the Design Planned Development District (PDDDD) overlay zone would allow a wider range of uses, including residential.
 To build residential uses, however, the developer would have to purchase DRP units.

-Policy 5-13: Ensure that all housing development in the hamlet business centers is compatible with its surroundings and integrated into the fabric of commercial and public uses in the hamlet business center.
+Policy 5-913: Ensure that all housing development at the designated business district in the hamlet business centers is compatible with its surroundings and integrated into the fabric of the neighborhoodcommercial and public uses in the hamlet business center and consistent with "village-style" design concepts.